Spanish training ship Juan Sebastián de Elcano

 Juan Sebastián de Elcano is a training ship of the Spanish Navy.
-It is a four-masted topsail, steel-hulled barquentine.
-At 113 m long, it is the third-largest tall ship in the world, and is the sailing vessel that has sailed the furthest, covering more than 2,000,000 nmi in its lifetime.
+She is a steel-hulled, four-masted topsail barquentine.
+At 113 m long, she is the third-largest tall ship in the world, and is the sailing vessel that has sailed the farthest, covering more than 2,000,000 nmi in her lifetime.

-It is named after Spanish explorer Juan Sebastián Elcano, captain of Ferdinand Magellan's last exploratory fleet and the man who completed the first circumnavigation of the world.
-The ship carries the Elcano coat of arms, which was granted to the family by Emperor Charles I following Elcano's return in 1522 from Magellan's global expedition.
-The coat of arms is a globe with the motto "Primus Circumdedisti Me" (meaning: "First to circumnavigate me").
+She is named after the Spanish explorer Juan Sebastián Elcano, captain of Ferdinand Magellan's last exploratory fleet and the man who completed the first circumnavigation of the world.
+The ship carries the Elcano coat of arms, which was granted to the family by Holy Roman Emperor Charles V, who also was King Charles I of Spain, following Elcano's return in 1522 from Magellan's global expedition.
+The coat of arms is a globe with the motto "Primus Circumdedisti Me" ("First to circumnavigate me").